 The girl called Frances gave her a long, hard look.
 Scorpius coughed.
 I seized the moment.

-‘I’m Lucy,’ I said, extending a hand to Henry, and then Eunice.
-‘It’s nice to meet-’
+'I'm Lucy, I'm new too,' I said, extending a hand to Henry, and then Eunice.
+'It's nice to meet-'

-interrupted me.
-Scorpius yelled and ducked, and a moment later, a splat of yellow paint exploded on the opposite wall.
+A sudden BANG! interrupted me.
+Scorpius ducked, and a moment later a splat of yellow paint exploded on the opposite wall.

-‘Reaction time – poor.’
+'Reaction time – poor.'
 Gwendolyn/Raven entered, Tarquin and his gun beside her.
-‘Needs improvement, newbies.
-Scorp, you were fabulous as per.’
+'Needs improvement, newbies.
+Scorpius, you were fabulous as per.'